tmf-map/docsite/docs/typescript/4.class/class-and-inheritance.md

 }
 ```

-The TypeScript compiler will convert the above class to the following JavaScript code using closure:
+The TypeScript compiler will convert the above class to the following JavaScript code using IIFE:

 ```typescript
 var Employee = /** @class */ (function () {